 2. How are exceptions flagged?

 Basic RPA is often implemented, and then results are received, yet there is always subjectivity within finance.
 To complete the financial close, you need to build upon your RPA process as well as allow interactions.
-A system of financial controls works in both automated processes with RPA as well as opportunities for human intervention when higher-level analysis is required.
+A Sytem of controls works in both automated processes with RPA as well as opportunities for human intervention when higher-level analysis is required.

 3. Will write-offs be automatically raised in the ERP system?

 During the matching process, overwhelming amounts of data are downloaded from the ERP, and an RPA bot checks through it.
 When the bot says, “I can’t match this item,” then someone has to review it and take it out of the ERP.